VOLD: Reasoning Transfer from LLMs to Vision-Language Models via On-Policy Distillation: Conclusion

 \section{Conclusion}

-We introduced VOLD, a unified framework for transferring reasoning capabilities from text-only teacher models to vision-language students through combined RL and On-Policy Distillation.
+We introduced VOLD, a unified framework for transferring reasoning capabilities from text-only teacher models to VLM students through combined RL and On-Policy Distillation.
 Our approach addresses the fundamental challenge of training VLMs for reasoning tasks without requiring scarce and expensive visual reasoning data.
 The key insight driving our framework is that effective text-to-vision reasoning transfer requires initial policy alignment between teacher and student models.
-Our two-stage pipeline first establishes this alignment through SFT on teacher-generated reasoning traces, then applies unified RL and distillation objectives to enhance reasoning capabilities while maintaining teacher guidance throughout exploration. \vold represents a significant step toward scalable VLM reasoning training by leveraging abundant text-based reasoning resources rather than relying on limited visual reasoning data.
+Leveraging this insight, we propose a two-stage pipeline that first establishes this alignment through SFT on teacher-generated reasoning traces, and then applies unified RL and distillation objectives to enhance reasoning capabilities while maintaining teacher guidance throughout exploration. \vold is a significant step toward scalable VLM reasoning training by leveraging abundant text-based reasoning resources rather than relying on limited visual reasoning data.
 The framework is orthogonal to advances in RL algorithms and can seamlessly integrate with improved methods beyond GRPO, offering a promising direction for future research in text-to-vision reasoning transfer and multimodal reasoning.